honeybeehacker/Zero-To-OSCP/Zero to OSCP.md

 -	Security Podcasts: many exist, listen to learn about current issues and pick up terms and jargon used in the industry: o	Risky Business o	Cyberwire daily

+# Next Steps:
+Get involved in the information security community!
+Check out your local OWASP chapter, join a bug bounty community, attend local conferences, and connect with others.
+The more you understand the community, the better you can find your place in the cybersecurity ecosystem.